 });

-Suppose we have a list of integers and we want to print each of them to the console.
+Suppose we have a list of integers and we want to print each one to the console.
 Using the forEach loop, the code would be as follows:

 let numbers = [1, 2, 3, 4, 5];